apache/distributedlog/README.md

 _Apache DistributedLog project graduated from Incubator at July 2017.
 It is now a sub-project of Apache BookKeeper._

+The core components of _Apache DistributedLog_ has been merged as part of _Apache BookKeeper_.
+The development of _Apache DistributedLog_ has been moved under BookKeeper.
+See [BP-26: Move distributedlog library as part of bookkeeper](http://bookkeeper.apache.org/bps/BP-26-move-distributedlog-core-library/) for more details.

 ## Features

 #### High Performance